greymonroe/polymorphology2/README.md

 Future updates will include:

 - Parsing (extract GT, DP, etc into columns) for VCF files with particular formats (e.g., variants identified with DeepVariant, Strelka2, pbsv, HaplotypeCaller) and additional functions for VCFs with multiple samples.
-- Nmer nucleotide frequencies across entire genome or genome features
+- Nmer amino acid frequencies across protein sequence
 - Addition of user tutorials for a more comprehensive understanding of package usage and functionalities.

 ## Dependencies